Q. Are dogs allowed?

 Q. Are there cutoff times?

 A. Yes, we'll send information in athlete emails with specific information about cutoff times per venue.
-In our three years of throwing races, we've only had to enforce the cutoff time rule once FYI.
+In our three years of throwing races, we've only had to enforce the cutoff time rule a few times FYI.

 Q. Are pacers allowed?

 A. No pacers please, our races are short.

 A. We suggest no headphones in the high alpine due to areas with rockfall hazards and potential wildlife hazards along the trail.

 Q. Can I inspect the course prior to the race?

 A. Yes, we encourage it, please note, at our race in Alyeska, Alaska - you have to inspect the full course to be eligible to compete.